EnessenE/EnessenE/README.md

 - 👀 I’m interested in anything remotely IT related and in making people interact with technology
 - 🛠️ A passion for programming & infrastructure
 - 🌱 I’m currently going for more in depth learning about the ☁️ from Microsoft and Amazon
-- 📫 If you really badly want to contact me through then twitter may be an option if need be.
-The account is barely used but I do receive notifications!
+- 📫 If you really badly want to contact me through then you can find my email on [reasulus.nl](https://reasulus.nl/about), my portfolio website.
+- 🚅 Currently I am working on [komikaan.nl](komikaan.nl), a website created from my frustrations with public transport route planning during outages.

 You can find alot of side and old school projects here, while not per se representative of the now.
 They hopefully do show you that I know what I am doing.